 Manhattan, KS 66506-0102

-- Send official descriptions of any relevant classes from the college catalog that was in effect when you were enrolled, as well as your resume to:
+- If you have already completed nutrition and foodservice courses that you would like to have evaluated, send official course descriptions from the college catalog that was in effect when you were enrolled, as well as your resume, to:

 Kansas State University